kgourgou/raggler/README.md

 **The code currently uses MLX language models, so you will need Apple Silicon (M1, M1 Pro, etc.).** However, it should be simple to change the code to use other language models.

+Make a virtual environmen first.
+Then install the package with:

 ```bash
 pip install -e .
 ```